trustoverip/tswg-did-method-webs-specification/spec/diddocuments.md

   * Likely the best mechanism is to anchor an [[ref: ACDC]] to a [[ref: TEL]] which is anchored to the KEL.

 #### Other Key Commitments
-This section is non-normative:
+This section is informative.

-Data structures similar to Location Scheme and Endpoint Authorizations and managed in KERI using [[ref: BADA-RUN]] MAY be created and used for declaring other types of keys, for example encryption keys, etc
+Data structures similar to Location Scheme and Endpoint Authorizations and managed in KERI using [[ref: BADA-RUN]] may be created and used for declaring other types of keys, for example encryption keys, etc

 To support new data structures, propose them in KERI and detail the transformation in the spec.